 The three question types you’ll see include production of writing (topic development and cohesion), knowledge of language (concision), and conventions of standard English (sentence structure, punctuation, and usage).

-Preparing for the ACT English test can be a unique challenge for most students.
+ACT English test prep can be a unique challenge for most students.
 The test doesn’t evaluate your ability to memorize and restate information.
 Instead, it requires understanding grammar rules and an eye for detail.

 Take ACT English practice tests to build your confidence and understanding for test day.
 Remember to review our study test-taking strategies and the key concepts we’ve outlined if you’re looking for somewhere to start.
 Good luck!